 April is Earth Month.
 It’s only fitting that we talk about this little powerhouse that makes our world the colorful, vibrant place in which we live.
 I am partnering with Wedderspoon, a non-GMO verified company that produces top quality honey products including Manuka Honey.
 Honey is a natural sweetener that we use to sweeten iced tea, but also use it as a quick snack on the trail.
 Manuka honey is extra special because it has a host of health benefits.
 Wedderspoon is dedicated to providing quality products and educating consumers on the importance of protecting honey bees.

-Here are a few tips that will help you protect honeybees in your own backyard, get a printable pollinator scavenger hunt for the kids, and enter to win Wedderspoon Manuka Honey in our #EarthMonth Giveaway.
+Here are a few tips that will help you protect honeybees in your own backyard and get a FREE printable pollinator scavenger hunt for the kids.

 Protect Honey Bees in Your Own Backyard